contoweb/delivery-calculator/README.md

 $deliveryCalculator = new DeliveryCalculator(5, 45, 23, 0);
 ```

-Function 1: Calculate a delivery DateTime by given start DateTime (Carbon date) and the delivery duration (integer in hours)
+Function 1: Calculate a delivery DateTime by given start DateTime (Carbon date) and the delivery duration (double in hours)
 ```
 $deliveryDateTime = $deliveryCalculator->getDeliveryTime(Carbon::now(), $duration);
 ```